 Almost two years ago, in the middle of the pandemic, I decide to start a blog to document my journey in a world that I found extremely fascinating: the intersection of technology and finance.
 This is how Fintech Ruminations was born.
-After two years covering many different topics and verticals, I am changing Fintech Ruminations focusing even more on my biggest interest in the space: credit.
-From now on, I will be writing every 4 weeks on a credit topic and the one below is the first post of this new course.
+After two years covering many different topics and verticals, I am changing Fintech Ruminations focusing even more on my biggest interest in the space: the migration of Real World Assets to DeFi.
+From now on, I will be writing every 4 weeks on the topic and the one below is the first post of this new course.

 Financial systems are in the business of facilitating economic transactions: a financial system survives in the long run only if it ensures that transactions performed within it produce better results than being run without the financial system itself.